elementalsecurity/sec-arch/README.md

 # So You Want to Be a Security Architect?
-### A Field Manual for Building and Breaking Secure Systems
+### A Field Manual for Building-and Breaking-Secure Systems

 Welcome.
 This repository is a **public, vendor-neutral knowledge base** that teaches security architecture from first principles all the way to runnable, cloud-native reference implementations.
-Clone it, fork it, rip it apart, improve it...
-Just keep the rigor and clarity.
+Clone it, fork it, rip it apart, improve it-just keep the 🔍 rigor and 🧭 clarity.

 ---

-## 1  Why This Repo Exists — Mission
+## 1  Why This Repo Exists  - Mission

-> **Raise the bar** for security design across the industry by sharing battle-tested patterns, end-to-end reference architectures, and hands-on labs—**free and forever**.
+> **Raise the bar** for security design across the industry by sharing battle-tested patterns, end-to-end reference architectures, and hands-on labs-**free and forever**.

 We prioritise:

 * **First-principles reasoning** over cargo-cult “best practices”
 * **Concrete artifacts** (diagrams ⇢ IaC ⇢ tests) over slideware
-* **Open governance** every control or pattern is open to scrutiny and debate
+* **Open governance**-every control or pattern is open to scrutiny and debate

 ---